HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

 featured_quote: Features provided for improving the rendering time and resource loading time could be leveraged better to see the overall impact and get an even better experience with respect to the performance.
 featured_stat_1: 4
 featured_stat_label_1: Median asynchronous requests made per mobile page.
-featured_stat_2: 45%
+featured_stat_2: 45.6%
-featured_stat_label_2: Images are the most requested content type on pages.
+featured_stat_label_2: Images are the most requested content type on pages loaded by JavaScript.
 featured_stat_3: 2.7%
 featured_stat_label_3: Percent of desktop pages using custom elements.
 unedited: true